 I never knew until I had two boys and an Eagle Scout for a husband just how much I, myself, enjoyed getting outside.
 I can’t stand the gym, but I love a good long hike.
 I am not great at sports, but I can dribble a soccer ball with my four year old.
-Getting sweaty, burning calories, having fun and playing with my littles releases all of those positive endorphins you get from a good workout, but you don’t even notice you’re doing it.
-If you ask me, that’s a pretty great healthy bonus to family friendly fun!
+Getting sweaty, burning calories, having fun, and playing with my littles releases all of those positive endorphins you get from a good workout, but you don’t even notice you’re doing it.
+That’s a pretty great healthy bonus to family-friendly fun!

-Do you let you littles make a mess?
+Do you let your littles make a mess?
 Play in the dirt and make muddy memories?
 I want to hear about it!